railsuser2014/openobject-doc-book-en/4/4_11_HR/4_11_HR_manage.rst

 	The hourly cost of the employee is then automatically calculated from their employment contract when they enter their timesheet data.

-	To do this, the software uses a factor defined in the contract type (for example, the gross monthly salary, calculated per day).
+	To do this, the software uses a factor defined in the contract (for example, contract type, wages, working schedule, etc).
 	Ideally, this factor should take into account the salary costs, taxes, insurances and other overheads associated with pay.